nismod/infra-risk-vis/containers/backend/README.md

 Features API leverages PostGres

-Tiles API leverages MySQL (until terracotta releases PostGres support officially)
+Tiles API leverages Terracotta Python API and MySQL.

+Tiles must be loaded sperately - there are no endpoints for ingesting data at present.

 ## Installation / Build